TurboGeek

 Solve Linux admin work faster.

-Commands, system fixes, package installs, networking, storage and day-to-day server work.
+Commands, system fixes, package installs, networking, storage and a curated path through the best Linux admin posts first.

 AWS